 - Discrete Data – Discrete rasters have a specific theme or class, and each pixel is assigned to a specific class.
 Unlike continuous data, discrete data can only take specific values, not values within a range.
 For example, in a discrete raster land cover/use map, you can see each thematic class, and where it begins and ends is defined.

 Unlike vector data, raster data is not scalable.
 If it is enlarged too much, it will get pixelated, and if stretched too much, it will become distorted.
 A digital photo is an example of raster data.

 Professionals in just about any industry can benefit from GIS technology.
 Here are some of the most popular examples of industries that use GIS.

-- Supply Chain – Being able to track inventory shipments can make the supply chain more effective, thus saving money for businesses.
+- Supply Chain – Tracking inventory shipments can make the supply chain more effective, thus saving businesses money.

 - Insurance – Having the ability to accurately determine risk is vital for insurance companies.
 GIS can identify areas that are more likely to experience earthquakes, floods, or other natural disasters, as well as identify areas with higher crime rates.